ajavamind/Multi-NX-Camera-Control/MultiRemoteCamera/README.md

 MultiNX can control focus and shutter on multiple Android phone cameras almost simultaneously, that run the Multi Remote Camera app.
+This open source camera app is available on SourceForge.net at

+ [https://sourceforge.net/projects/multi-remote-camera/](https://sourceforge.net/projects/multi-remote-camera/)

-This open source camera app is available on SourceForge.net at [https://sourceforge.net/projects/multi-remote-camera/](https://sourceforge.net/projects/multi-remote-camera/) The phone should have WiFi enabled and be connected to the same network as computer or phone running the MultiNX app.
+The camera phone running Multi Remote Camera app should have WiFi enabled and be connected to the same network as the computer or phone running the MultiNX app.

 ## Multi Remote Camera Settings